Fifirex/FifiGit/README.md

 git clone https://github.com/Fifirex/KOSS-Selections-API.git
 ```

 Once we have the executable file, just typing `./FifiGit` while in the Directory will run the program.
-To make it a true CLI, we need meddle with the `PATH`.
+To make it a true CLI, we need meddle with the `$PATH`.

 First, make a temporary `bin` which will then be added to the `PATH`